mstfldmr/MachineHealthWorkshop/README.md

 Wait 6-7 min until the resources are launched.
 Then,
 - Go to 'Outputs' tab
-- Note 'FirehoseArn' for later use
+- Note 'FirehoseArn' and 'S3Bucket' for later use
 - Click 'Cloud9IDE' link